 Bring one pair with 100% UV protection and wraparound style (to protect your eyes from the suns reflection from snow).
 Make sure they are dark enough to keep your eyes comfortable on the brightest day.
 If you have an extra cheapo pair, bring those as well in case you break or lose your first pair.

 Gloves will be useful for windy/cold summits, epecially if you tend to “run” cold.
 Do bring a pair of liner gloves and windproof mid-weight gloves.
 You can leave the ski gloves at home, unless your trek involves a 6000 meter peak or technical pass.
-Glove types and recommendations:
+Glove types and recommendations:- liners:

 You need a pair of these.
 A pair of ski gloves will work but best to get a pair that work well with your liner gloves.